 Another one of the best New York beaches located on Fire Island on the southern shore of Long Island is Ocean Bay Park.
 This resort community is home to many beaches and great nightlife!

-Ocean Bay Park Beach is a great place to be during the summer if you like crowded beaches and many different options for daytime activities.
-There are many bars and clubs nearby, including Schooners and Flynn’s.
+There are also dining options nearby including Schooner Inn and Flynn’s.
 In fact, Flynn’s offers a marina space that can hold up to 50 boats!

 Getting to Ocean Bay Park from NYC will take just over two hours.
 The most popular way to get there is by taking the Southern State Pkwy.